forthy42/net2o/wiki/squid.md

 you have, the better.
 Verified signers are better than anonymous signers, because anonymous signers can be a sybill attack.

-To avoid intruders re-signing older blocks, rotate signatures frequently.  net2o's [key revokation](key-revocation.md) allows doing that without losing trust, and allows it to be done outside the signing machine.
-All trust anchors must be part of the chain, with the root anchor as a-priory knowledge.
+To avoid intruders re-signing older blocks, rotate signature subkeys each round.
+A well-behaving signer will lose the old key each round (just keep it long enough so that the commitment of the new key in the next block is confirmed), and therefore is unable to tamper old blocks; similar to ephemeral encryption, where you are unable to decrypt the traffic yourself later.

 You can have a proof of work to prevent sybill attacks, e.g. mandating that to enter the trust ring, you need to have a key with a certain prefix.
 That would be one-off work, because then you want to stay there with that identity, and accumulate more trust by signing in consensus.
-It just creates an entry barrier.
+It just creates an entry barrier and avoids DDoSing the ledgers with applications for participation.

 Of course, every transaction within the block ought to include the previous block's hash as starting key for the hash calculation, so